android-ui-testing/Cookbook/docs/content/practices/emulator_setup.md

 disk.dataPartition.size=8G
 ```

-Pay your attention that we disabled:
+Pay attention to what we have disabled:

 * Accelerometer
 * Audio input/output